codr7/gfoo/README.md

 ```

 #### Record
-Records are ordered, immutable mappings from identifiers to values.
+Records are ordered mappings from identifiers to values.

 ```
   data.record: (foo 1 bar 2)